dvenis/dvenis.github.io/_posts/2015-02-15-the-quest-for-cheap-food.markdown

 layout: post
 title:  "The Quest for Cheap Food"
 date:   2015-02-15 10:30:49
-categories: grocerychallenge research cheap
+categories: grocerychallenge research cheap project
 ---
-I have always been an unfortunately cheap consumer, and it is something I've been trying to fix for a while now.
-Groceries are something we all have to buy, and yet if I don't pay attention I can end up paying exorbitant prices for even the simplest meals.
-That is why, in the next few months I will be conducting a research project: how little can I spend monthly on groceries, while also not forcing myself to eat garbage foods all the time (no instant noodles all day everyday).

-Some details about myself to minimize subjectivity:

-  - I don't have taste buds.
-Not literally, but I can eat almost anything, especially if it has no taste.
-  - I don't normally prepare food that takes a long time
+I have always been an extremely cheap consumer, partially because I don't like "wasting" money and also because it's a fun practice.
+Groceries are something I especially like purchasing cheaply: eating food based on what's cheap exposes you to new foods, and actually makes shopping more interesting.
+Living the student life on my own I've started to wonder how little can someone spend on groceries, and still eat okay.

+#The Project
+For the next few months, I'll try testing this out (for science, of course).
+Here are some details to add context to the project:

+  - Minimize monthly grocery bills
+  - Eat decent (health-wise) foods.
+So that means I won't be eating Kraft Dinner and instant noodles for a month.
+Obviously "healthy" is subjective, but the best I can say is that it will be _reasonable_.
+  - Purchase food to eat for one person (you can probably expect slightly cheaper costs per-person with more people)

+Another important point is that I will _not_ be including restaurant and fast food bills.
+At the end of the month I will tally up the number of meals I ate that were not on the monthly bill and extrapolate the costs.
+I'm doing this because the purpose of the project isn't to actually save money, but to see how much money can be potentially saved (saving money is a bonus).

+#The Dane Factor
+With the project details out of the way I should mention some things about myself that will affect the outcome of the project:

-  - I'm okay with eating the same food every meal for a week
+  - I don't really care what I eat.
+I really like eating, but I'm hardly picky.
+Eating the same tasteless food for a week is okay with me!
+  - I don't know how to cook.
+My skills are limited to chopping and putting things on a frying pan.
+You probably won't see me make anything more complicated than that.
+  - I don't like spending time preparing food
-  - I don't have a car, so all groceries I buy will be brought home by bus, or by bike (when it gets warmer)
+  - I don't have a car, so all groceries I buy are brought home by bus, or by bike (when it gets warmer)

-Another important thing to note that I will not be considering restaurant or fast food bills.
-This project isn't to see how little I can spend in a month, but to see how little I can spend on groceries per month.
-How much I spend eating out during this research will not be different from what I would spend eating out normally.
-For the sake of not being completely anti-social these costs will not be considered.

-It's already been a month and a half since I started, so expect to see a January month in review post coming out soon!
+  - I can eat huge amounts of food when it's in front of me, at the expense of feeling terrible for the rest of the day

+I'm definitely not an average food consumer, so a lot of my observations won't be applicable for a normal person.
+But I think it will still give a nice idea of what is possible when it comes to spending less on food.

+#The Report
+I'll be (hopefully) updating this blog with monthly progress reports, and all the sick dirty deals I find.
+Maybe I'll even put something nice together at the end of the project.